permitio/permit-prisma/README.md

 - `accessControlModel` (required for optimal behavior): Specifies which permission model you're using: Role-Based (`"rbac"`), Attribute-Based (`"abac"`), or Relationship-Based (`"rebac"`).
 This setting is crucial as it determines:
   - How permission checks are formatted
   - What data is included in permission requests
-  - How resource instances are synchronized with Permit
+  - How resource instances are synchronized with Permit.io

   While the extension will default to basic RBAC behavior if not specified, you should **always set this explicitly** to match your Permit.io policy configuration for correct operation.